SePiCo: Semantic-Guided Pixel Contrast for Domain Adaptive Semantic Segmentation: Experiment

 \subsubsection{t-SNE Visualization}

-To better develop intuition, we draw t-SNE visualizations~\cite{maaten2008visualizing} of the learned feature representations for famous category alignment methods (CLAN~\cite{luo2021category}, FADA~\cite{wang2020class}, SIM~\cite{wang2020differential}, CAG-UDA~\cite{zhang2019category}) and our \method (DistCl) in Fig.~\ref{Fig_tsne}.
+To better develop intuition, we draw t-SNE visualizations~\cite{maaten2008visualizing} of learned representations for three competitive category alignment methods (CLAN~\cite{luo2021category}, SIM~\cite{wang2020differential}, CAG-UDA~\cite{zhang2019category}) and compare them with all variants of our \method (ProtoCL, BankCL, DistCL) in Fig.~\ref{Fig_tsne}.
 With this in mind, we first randomly select an image from target domain and then map its high-dimensional latent feature representations to a 2D space.
-From the t-SNE visualizations, we can observe that (i) Existing category alignment methods could produce separated features, but it may be hard for dense prediction since the margins between different category features are not obvious and the distribution is still dispersed; (ii) When we apply distribution-aware pixel contrast, features among different categories are better separated, demonstrating that the semantic distributions can provide correct supervision signal for target data; (ii) In comparison, the representations of \method (DistCL) exhibit clearer clusters compared with others, revealing the discriminative capability of the contrastive adaptation.
+From the t-SNE visualizations, we can observe that (i) Existing category alignment methods could produce separated features, but it may be hard for dense prediction since the margins between different category features are not obvious and the distribution is still dispersed; (ii) When we apply pixel contrast, features among different categories are better separated, demonstrating that the semantic distributions can provide correct supervision signal for target data; (iii) More importantly, the representations of \method (DistCL) exhibit clear clusters, revealing the discriminative capability of the distribution-aware contrastive adaptation.